SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/custom-database/index.md

 ## User-defined fields vs. extra fields

-SuperOffice CRM and Service were once to 2 separate applications, with different extensibility.
+SuperOffice CRM and Service were once 2 separate applications, with different extensibility.
 User-defined fields (udefs for short) belong in SuperOFfice CRM, while extra tables and extra fields belong in Service.

 | Customization      | Managed from   | Visible in  | Limit | Stored in |